 Rio Algom v.
-Canada, 2012 ONSC 550 not the law that's interesting, but the facts
+Canada, 2012 ONSC 550 not the Law that's interesting, but the facts

-- 1954-1972: Rio Algom sold >65M pounds of uranium oxide to a Canadian government-owned (Crown) corporation, which in turn (and for no profit), sold the uranium to the U.S. Atomic Energy Commission to build nuclear arsenal in the Cold War the "Cold War contracts" - Rio Algom made >\$72M on the contracts based on a formula meant to incentivize the industry and turn a profit for them to create a uranium mining industry in Canada - Price formula included cost of tailings management this was rudimentary at the time - 1990s: new regulations to remedy environmental harm caused by radioactive waste and ineffectively treated mine tailings - Rio Algom complied - 2000: Nuclear Safety and Control Act licence to decommission required, new standards for rehabilitation - Rio Algom sues Canada Government indemnified company, as an implied term of Cold War contracts? - Legal arguments fail Rio Algom must hew to new environmental standards for mine rehabilitation, Canada is not required to indemnify it - Rio Algom's costs of managing tailings will continue in perpetuity decision estimated future cost at approx. \$100M
+- 1954-1972: Rio Algom sold >65M pounds of uranium oxide to a Canadian government-owned (Crown) corporation, which in turn (and for no profit), sold the uranium to the U.S. Atomic Energy Commission to build nuclear arsenal in the Cold War the "Cold War contracts" - Rio Algom made >\$72M on the contracts based on a formula that was meant to incentivize the industry and turn a profit for them - to create a uranium mining industry in Canada - Price formula included cost of tailings management, but such management was rudimentary at the time - 1990s: new regulations to remedy environmental harm caused by the radioactive waste, ineffectively treated mine tailings - Rio Algom complied - 2000: Nuclear Safety and Control Act licence to decommission required, new standards for mine rehabilitation - Rio Algom sues Canada Canada indemnifying company as an implied term of Cold War contracts? - Legal arguments fail Rio Algom must hew to new environmental standards for mine rehabilitation, Canada is not required to indemnify it - Rio Algom's costs of managing tailings will continue in perpetuity current estimate of future cost is approx. \$100M